dsccommunity/DFSDsc/Modules/DFSDsc/DSCResources/MSFT_DFSReplicationGroupFolder/README.md

 - FilenameToExclude
 - DirectoryNameToExclude

-In most cases just setting the Folders property in the DFSDscReplicationGroup resource will be acceptable.
+In most cases just setting the Folders property in the DFSReplicationGroup resource will be acceptable.